Mean field games with incomplete information: The MFG model and the classical structure of information

 \subsection{Presentation of the model}

 We present here the framework of the underlying game between the players.
 The state of each players is a process valued on the $d$ dimensional torus $\mathbb{T}^d$ which evolves according to

-where $(W_t)_{t \geq 0}$ is a $d$ dimensional Brownian motion on a standard (fixed) filtered probability space $(\Omega, \mathcal{A}, \mathbb{P}, (\mathcal{F}_t)_{t \geq 0})$.
+where $(W_t)_{t \geq 0}$ is a $d$ dimensional Brownian motion on a standard (fixed) filtered probability space $(\Omega, \mathbb{P}, (\mathcal{F}_t)_{t \geq 0})$.
 The game lasts a time $T > 0$ and the cost of a player who uses the control $(\alpha_s)_{s \geq 0}$ is given by

 where $(m_t)_{t \geq 0}$ is the evolution of the measure describing the spatial distribution of players and where $L, f$ and $U_0$ are cost functions on which assumptions are made later on.
+Players are allowed to choose adapted controls with respect to the $\sigma$-algebra generated by their state process.
 Clearly the cost paid by the players is unknown to them at the initial time since the evolution of their state is stochastic.
 We naturally assume that the players are risk neutral and take into account the expected cost they are too face which is, if the evolution $(m_t)_{t \in [0,T]}$ is known,

 We do not particularly insist on why we make such an assumption, which is wildly common in the literature on stochastic optimal control.
 Hence, given an anticipation $(m_t)_{t \in [0,T]}$, a player can compute its optimal response by solving the Hamilton-Jacobi-Bellman (HJB) equation \be \ee where we have introduced the Hamiltonian $H(x,p) := \sup_{\alpha}\{-\alpha\cdot p - L(x,\alpha)\}$.
-The associated optimal control is given in feedback form by \be \alpha_t = -D_pH(X_t,\nabla_x u(t,X_t)). \ee On the other hand, given that the players use a strategy of the form $\alpha_t = b(t,X_t)$ for some function $b:[0,T]\times \T^d \to \R^d$, their repartition in the state space evolves according to the Fokker-Planck equation \be \partial_t m_t - \sigma \Delta m_t + \text{div}(bm_t) = 0 \text{ in } (0,T)\times \mathbb{T}^d, \ee which is, as usual, understood in the sense of distribution.
-Hence, given an initial repartition of players $m_0 \in \mptd$, a strategic equilibrium is reached if one can find a solution $(u,m,b)$ of \eqref{hjb1} and \eqref{fp1} together with $b(t,x) = -D_pH(x,\nabla_xu(t,x))$.
+The associated optimal control is given in feedback form by

+On the other hand, given that the players use a strategy of the form $\alpha_t = b(t,X_t)$ for some function $b:[0,T]\times \T^d \to \R^d$, their distribution in the state space evolves according to the Fokker-Planck equation \be \partial_t m_t - \sigma \Delta m_t + \text{div}(bm_t) = 0 \text{ in } (0,T)\times \mathbb{T}^d, \ee which is, as usual, understood in the sense of distribution.
+Hence, given an initial distribution of players $m_0 \in \mptd$, a strategic equilibrium is reached if one can find a solution $(u,m,b)$ of \eqref{hjb1} and \eqref{fp1} together with $b(t,x) = -D_pH(x,\nabla_xu(t,x))$.
 This is summarized in the system

 where the dependence of the unknown $(u,m)$ in $(t,x)$ is omitted to lighten the notation.